Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Experiments

-\textbf{(1) Strategic optimization provides a consistent and large margin over random injection.} Across all five victims and all depth budgets, our method achieves substantially higher ASR than random injection.
-The gain is most pronounced for the strongest victims: for UI-TARS-1.5-7B, UT-opt.\ reaches 32.99\% at $D{=}5$ versus ${\approx}7.58\%$ for random injection, a 4.4$\times$ relative improvement.
-For Qwen3-VL-8B, the gain is equally striking (31.70\% vs.\ ${\approx}8.43\%$).
-Even for Qwen2.5-VL-7B, whose small eligible pool (${\approx}11\%$ of 885 samples) limits direct comparison, our method approaches saturation ($>$86\%) while random injection plateaus near 82\%.
+\textbf{(1) Strategic optimization provides a consistent and large margin over random injection.} Across all nine victims and all depth budgets, LLM-guided attacks achieve substantially higher ASR than random injection.
+The margin is widest on the most robust victims: for Claude-Sonnet-4.6, UT-opt.\ reaches 22.24\% at $D{=}5$ versus ${\approx}3.23\%$ for random injection (${\approx}6.9{\times}$); for GUI-Owl-1.5-8B, UT-opt.\ reaches 28.99\% versus ${\approx}7.56\%$ (${\approx}3.8{\times}$).
+For Qwen3-VL-8B and UI-Venus-1.5-8B the ratios are similar (${\approx}3.5{\times}$, 31.70\%/30.95\% vs.\ ${\approx}8.43\%$/${\approx}8.94\%$).
+Even for Qwen2.5-VL-7B, whose small eligible pool (${\approx}11\%$ of 885 samples) limits direct comparison, the optimized attack reaches $>$86\% while random injection plateaus near 82\%.

 \textbf{(2) The attack transfers near-perfectly across victim models.} UT-opt.\ (icons optimized against UI-TARS-1.5-7B) and GO-opt.\ (optimized against GUI-Owl-7B) attain nearly identical ASR on every victim: for UI-TARS-1.5-7B at $D{=}5$, the pair scores 32.99\% and 34.43\%; for GUI-Owl-7B, 51.65\% and 50.96\%.
 This near-symmetry indicates that the adversarial icons exploit \emph{model-agnostic} visual-semantic ambiguities in GUI layouts rather than idiosyncrasies of a specific victim architecture, rendering the attack effectively black-box.